Let us forget that the horrible Tim Burton version of Planet

 The first two originals had humans as the heroes.
 The third shifted protagonists to the apes that went back in time and landed in 1970’s America where they met.
 The fourth chronicled Caesar’s revolution (subtext in this attempted to mirror the social unrest that was occurring in America at this time) and then the final installment, perhaps the worst of the lot, but not without its moments, showed the remaining humans and apes living together and how the apes eventually took over waiting for the events of the first one to occur many years later.
 As a young’un watching these, I always enjoyed and was enthralled by the circle it created, even if it used time travel, mind readers, nuclear bombs, terrible NYC geography, and other outlandish claims to get there.

-war with humans, I see the third movie portraying the world where Apes dominate.
+third movie portraying the world where Apes dominate.
 Hollywood being

 Hollywood, I gather that they want to keep Casar as the lead although it may do the series some good to jump ahead in time to a world where Apes have really taken over.
 This can show the shabby treatment of the remaining humans, perhaps being treated as humans currently treat primates – zoos, experiments, inferior, etc. This would allow the tone of the series to change form Ape heroes back to human heroes, jyst as Escape allowed Cornelius and Zira to be the heroes.
 Killed in the end but still the heroes and that movie paved the way for the original Caesar.